magiclabs-ai/mb-client/packages/client/README.md

 })
 ```

-Individual parameters can also be set directly on the design request instance: (except for userId)
+Individual parameters can also be set directly on the design request instance (except for `userId`):

 ```ts
 const designRequest = await client.createDesignRequest()